 Moving a hot tub is definitely not an easy task.
-No matter the size of the spa it is a heavy, large awkward object to safely move.
+No matter the size of the spa, it is a heavy, large, and awkward object to safely move.
 That is why we offer our expert Hot Tub Moving Service.

 Do you have an old or broken spa?
 It can be a complete space robber and is something you want to remove sooner rather than later, and we can do it for you.

-Are relocating to another home in Fort Collins or moving down to Denver?
+Are you relocating to another home in Fort Collins or moving down to Denver?
 The biggest question is, should I attempt to remove or relocate my hot tub by myself?
 Our professional advice here at Hot Tub Patrol is it is better and a lot safer when left to the experts.

 Hot Tub Patrol has both the tools, moving equipment, and experience in removing or relocating your hot tub.
 In fact, to protect yourself and your pocketbook from damage and costly repairs while attempting to move it yourself, we highly suggest you leave it to the Colorado hot tub movers!
 Wondering what the cost would be to remove or relocate your hot tub?
 Feel free to email us a picture and/or dimensions of your spa and we will gladly give you a free estimate.
 Or just give us a call at 970-405-0405.